UCL/UKCORDEX-plot-explorer/README.md

 # Plot Explorer
 This React application displays figures based on user choices of variable to plot, 2 models to be compared and a time period.
 It's still a work in progress.

-It can be see on this URL:
+It can be seen on this URL:
 https://raquel-ucl.github.io/plot-explorer-clean/